Welcome to the LBPS

-Applications are invited for the Spring 2014 award of the LBPS development grants.
+Applications are invited for the Spring 2015 awards of the LBPS development grants.
 Thes grants were introduced in the spring of 2012 for the financial support of projects which will advance the Society’s aims, viz. the promotion of Lowland / Border music and the playing of cauld wind pipes.
-Awards will be considered on April 19th and should be submitted to arrive by Friday, March 31st
+Awards will be considered on April 11th and should be submitted to arrive by April 3rd.

 We are delighted to announce the results of the 30th Anniversary New Music Competition.
 Results were first announced at the Peebles Collogue where the first two winning entries were performed by their composers [the thrid prize went to the USA]